dart-lang/samples/ffi/README.md

 ## Instructions

 The C make files are (currently) written to work on a Mac.
-To compile the libraries, go to the c folder in each subproject and run:
+To compile the libraries, go to the `c/` folder in each subproject and run:

 ```bash
 make dylib